cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/DeferredQueue.rst

 .. java:type:: public class DeferredQueue implements EventQueue

-   This class implements the deferred event queue used by \ :java:ref:`CloudSim`\ .
-The event queue uses a linked list to store the events.
+   An \ :java:ref:`EventQueue`\  that orders \ :java:ref:`SimEvent`\ s based on their time attribute.
+Since a new event's time is usually equal or higher than the previous event in regular simulations, this classes uses a \ :java:ref:`LinkedList`\  instead of a \ :java:ref:`java.util.SortedSet`\  such as \ :java:ref:`java.util.TreeSet`\  because the \ :java:ref:`LinkedList`\  provides constant O(1) complexity to add elements to the end.

-   :author: Marcos Dias de Assuncao
+   :author: Marcos Dias de Assuncao, Manoel Campos da Silva Filho

-   **See also:** :java:ref:`CloudSim`, :java:ref:`SimEvent`

 Methods
 -------